Why trip planning should start with purchasing travelers’ insurance for uncertainties like wild weather and unpredictable disruptions

 Allianz’s AllTrips annual policies:

-- AllTrips Executive provides up to $50,000 in emergency medical benefits and up to $250,000 in emergency transportation benefits.
+- AllTrips Executive provides up to $50,000 in emergency medical benefits and up to $250,000 in emergency medical transportation benefits.
 Multiple benefit levels are offered for trip cancellation and interruption coverage.
 Designed for the business traveler, office equipment loss and rental coverage is included, but personal travel/vacations also are included on this policy.

-- AllTrips Prime has up to $20,000 in emergency medical benefits and up to $100,000 in emergency transportation benefits plus coverage for trip cancellation and interruption up to $3,000 per insured per year.
+- AllTrips Prime has up to $20,000 in emergency medical benefits and up to $100,000 in emergency medical transportation benefits plus coverage for trip cancellation and interruption up to $3,000 per insured per year.

-- AllTrips Basic also offers up to $20,000 in emergency medical benefits and up to $100,000 in emergency transportation benefits.
+- AllTrips Basic also offers up to $20,000 in emergency medical benefits and up to $100,000 in emergency medical transportation benefits.
 However, this option does not include trip cancellation/interruption coverage.

 When making a decision, Durazo said, “choosing the ‘best’ policy depends on the traveler’s desire to include trip cancellation or trip interruption coverage and can depend upon their ideal coverage level of benefits.
 Additionally, medical evacuation charges vary based on the destination, so travel plans also may be a factor in selecting an appropriate level of coverage and related policy.”

-Peace of Mind for Your Group
+Peace of Mind with Travelers’ Insurance

 —By Cindy Bertram